 With six colleges offering more than 100 different bachelor’s and master’s degrees, California Polytechnic State University is one of two polytechnics in the California State University system.
 It focuses on providing curricula that is focused on the arts and humanities as well as the technical and professional disciplines.

-The Master of Science in quantitative economics is a full-time, ten-month program that is best for students with combined interests both in technology and in economics.
-You’ll gain close connections with the faculty who teach in this program, allowing you to gain advanced skills for both the public and private sectors.
+Cal Poly is one of the top economic grad schools in the country.
+Their Master of Science in quantitative economics is a full-time, ten-month program that is best for graduate students with combined interests both in technology and economics.
+You’ll gain close connections with the faculty who teach in this graduate program, allowing you to gain advanced skills for both the public and private sectors.
 You’ll learn from nationally-recognized scholars who have in-depth knowledge of consulting and quantitative tools so that you can succeed when working in both a public and private setting.

 A STEM-certified program, it requires no GRE scores for admission.
 The curriculum of the degree is guided and shaped by industry needs, with a particular emphasis placed on providing students with the comprehensive skills they need to make informed decisions about economics and industry.